 - Results achieved – Shows the positive tangible result of your actions

-Think of Applicable Scenarios.
-Come up with scenarios that could address the question- and pick out the best one to develop into a full answer.
-When you have had to do a presentation in the past- were there some that you needed to persuade to your point of view?
+Come up with scenarios that could address the question, and pick out the best one to develop into a full answer.
+When you have had to do a presentation in the past, were there some that you needed to persuade to your point of view?
 What did you do to overcome that?
-Do not be afraid to show that you have had differences of opinion with supervisors and coworkers in the past- but be sure to show how you can work within a team to achieve a positive result for the company.
+Do not be afraid to show that you have had differences of opinion with supervisors and coworkers in the past, but be sure to show how you can work within a team to achieve a positive result for the company.
 Highlight the results of your efforts in regards to financial gains and increased productivity.

-Highlight Your Organizational Skills.
 Do not pass up the opportunity to show your organizational skills.
 Putting together a persuasive presentation necessitates organization.
 Formulating a cogent proposal requires it.
-In your answer- make sure that your interviewer sees the process you followed to assemble a logical argument and then communicate it to your audience.
+In your answer, make sure that your interviewer sees the process you followed to assemble a logical argument and then communicate it to your audience.

 Sample ‘Tell Me About a Time When You Had to Create a Presentation to Change Someone’s Opinion’ STAR Interview Answer

 What I did to address this disagreement and the resulting chaos was to develop a training session using everyday patient scenarios.
 I demonstrated the correct approaches to agitated dementia patients and backed it up with credible nursing training references.
 I empathized with the situations they found themselves in and appealed to their sense of pride in their work.
-Because I trained the aide staff together- there was consistent education and no one felt singled out.
+Because I trained the aide staff together, there was consistent education and no one felt singled out.
 This training established the accepted methods at the facility.
-As a result- there were less behavioral outbursts- and the aide staff could get their work done in a timely manner.
+As a result, there were fewer behavioral outbursts, and the aide staff could get their work done in a timely manner.
 This positively impacted our vacancy rate because our organized unit gave a positive impression on family tours.